-3. Treatment.
 The third step to take is to get your child into treatment.
-The two primary types of treatment for adolescent depression (sometimes used in combination) are:
+The two primary types of treatment for adolescent depression are:

 - Psychotherapy or “talk therapy”

 Medication may be prescribed to help alleviate your child’s depression.
 Since your teen’s brain is still developing, caution must always be used with antidepressant medications.
-However, in moderate to severe depression, the benefits often significantly outweigh the risks when taking medications that have been FDA-approved to treat adolescent depression.
+However, for the treatment of moderate to severe depression, the benefits of FDA-approved medication often significantly outweigh the risks.

 Supporting and Encouraging Your Child

 There are many things you can do to support and encourage your child through this difficult time.
-Two of the most important things to remember are that 1) depression isn’t a sign of weakness and 2) it isn’t something your child can simply “overcome” by sheer willpower and determination.
-Think of it as you would any other serious health condition.
+Two of the most important things to remember are:

-- Don’t minimize or ridicule what your child is experiencing
+- Don’t minimize or ridicule what your child experiences

 - Don’t pressure your child to talk or open up

-- Understand that your child didn’t choose or cause his or her depression
+- Understand that your child didn’t choose or cause their depression

-- Be hopeful and reassuring, but avoid over-the-top “Pollyanna-ish” optimism – your teen will see through it and may feel insulted by it
+- Be hopeful and reassuring, but avoid over-the-top, unrealistic optimism: your teen will see through it and may feel insulted by it

 - Be genuinely supportive in both your words and actions

-- Stay calm, even if you feel scared or frustrated
+- Stay calm, even if (especially if) you feel scared or frustrated

 - Don’t tell everyone you know about your child’s depression, which can exacerbate feelings of shame, guilt, and embarrassment

-- Frequently check-in with your child to see how he or she is doing, whether or not treatment is helping, and to see if there is anything you can do that would be helpful
+- Check-in with your child to see how they’re doing, whether they’re making progress in treatment, and to see if there is anything more you can do to help

 - Follow through on any promises you make to your child